Home Web Development The Future of Web Development Careers

 • Automated testing and debugging streamlining development workflows

-• Code generation tools accelerating development processes
+• Code generation tools are accelerating development processes

 Progressive Web Applications (PWAs)